duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_7_networking_config.md

 ## Option 3: Push Docker Images from Laptop {#duckiebot-network-push status=beta}

-TODO: Needs Testing

-Since we are primarily using the internet to pull Docker images, we can simply connect the laptop and the Duckiebot and push docker images down from the laptop.
+Since we are primarily using the internet to pull Docker images, we can simply connect the laptop and the Duckiebot then push Docker images from the laptop over SSH like so:

 ```
-laptop $ docker save duckietown/![image-name] | ssh -C ![username]@![hostname].local docker load
+laptop $ docker save duckietown/![image-name] | ssh -C ![DUCKIEBOT NAME] docker load
 ```

 Then the image will be available on your Duckiebot.

-If you can connect to your laptop (.e.g through a router) but you don't have internet access then forge ahead for now but everytime you see a:
+If you can connect to your laptop (e.g. through a router) but do not have internet access then you can proceed for now, but everytime you see a command starting with:

 ```
 duckiebot $ docker run ...
 ```

-Note that you will have to do this procedure or pulling onto your laptop and send to your Duckiebot in order to get the latest version of the image.
+note that you will need to pull onto your laptop and push to your Duckiebot in order to load the latest version of the image.